 The MS Nurse runs an outpatient clinic as well as offering home visits.
 This service offers regular reviews of your condition, including advice and support to enable you to influence decisions concerning your care.

-The Community Neuro and Stroke Service aims to help people regain skills and become more independent by providing rehabilitation and management in their home and local community.
+The Community Neuro and Stroke Service aims to help people regain skills and become more independent by providing rehabilitation and management in their home and the local community.

-Our Occupational Therapy service aims to help people who have a disability as a result of an accident, illness or ageing to live safely and independently in their own home, and support their carers in caring for them.
+Our Occupational Therapy service aims to help people who have a disability as a result of an accident, illness or ageing to live safely and independently in their own home and support their carers in caring for them.

 The Parkinson’s Nurse Specialist is an experienced General Registered Nurse with specialist training, knowledge and skills in Parkinson’s related conditions.
 They work closely with GPs, Consultants and other health professionals and aim to improve the quality of lives for people with Parkinson’s and their carers.

-The Planned Rehabilitation team helps people develop their skills and become more independent by providing rehabilitation and management in their own homes and local community.
+The Planned Rehabilitation team helps people develop their skills and become more independent by providing rehabilitation and management in their own homes and the local community.

 Rackfield House is a 20 bed supported housing scheme for single homeless men and women with low to medium support needs.
 (External website)